MatAtBread/AI-UI/guide/dynamic-content.md

 AIUI will create the DOM synchronously, and when the Promise resolves, update it in situ with a "joke" abour Chuck Norris.

+A child node, either passed to a tag creating function (like `div` or `App` above) or returned by a `constructed()` member of an `extended(...)` tag, can be:
+* a DOM Node
-A child node in AIUI can be a DOM Node, a collection of DOM Nodes (eg an array, a NodeList or HTMLCollection), a primitve with a `toString()` method (numbers, strings, booleans, etc) or a Promise or async iterable that produces any of the above.
+* a collection of DOM Nodes, like an array, a NodeList or HTMLCollection)
+* a primitve with a `toString()` method (numbers, strings, booleans, etc)
+* a Promise or async iterable that produces any of the above

+You can, if you wish, also [augment the standard DOM API](./augment-dom-api.md) so that most standard DOM APIs that accept DOM Nodes (such as [Element.append](https://developer.mozilla.org/en-US/docs/Web/API/Element/append)) can also accept any of the above.

 In order to tell a series of jokes, we can just wrap the Promise in an async generator: